massivedisaster/ActivityFragmentManager/README.md

 ## Motivation

-* Accelerate the process and abstract the logic of opening, adding, and replacing fragments in an activity;
+* Accelerate the process and abstract the logic of opening, adding and replacing fragments in an activity;
 * Reduce the number of activities declared in the project;
 * Add animated transitions between fragments in an easy way;
+* Easy way to work with shared elements;

 <div align="center">
   <img src="extra/example.gif" alt="An animated GIF showing an sample app opening" />
   <br />
-  <em>Sample</em>
 </div>

 ## Download